papasnippy/react-bolivianite-grid/src-docs/src/articles/api/headers.md

 Because of immutable nature can be easily used for undo-redo.
 See [this](/examples/editable) example for details.

 All headers **must** implement [IHeader](#IHeader) interface.
-Important note about `$id` property - this is an unique header identifier for all headers.
+Important note about `$id` property - this is a unique header identifier for all headers.
 If it is undefined - it will be set by `HeaderRepository` as mutable operation.
 This is the only mutable operation.

-When it is possible to use just view row and column indices to identify cells in grid, it is strongly recommended to use custom idenfiers in headers for that, like `header.rowIndex` and `header.columnIndex`.
+When it is possible to use just view row and column indices to identify cells in grid, it is strongly recommended to use custom identifiers in headers for that, like `header.rowIndex` and `header.columnIndex`.

 ## Prop types